Dark Social / Dark Traffic / Dark Social Media.

 When your father sends you an email with a link to a blog post about someone you went to high school with or a cat video, that's a form of dark social.
 When you share a link through an instant messenger app with a colleague, that's dark social.
 Or when you share a link in a text or a native messaging app like Snapchat or WhatsApp, yep, it's dark social.

-If you check the inbound traffic of your website at Google Analytics report, you'll see a large bucket called direct traffic; this traffic comes from visits with no cookies/tracking tags that provide an audit trail of how the visitor ended up on your site.
+If you check your website's inbound traffic at Google Analytics report, you'll see a large bucket called direct traffic; this traffic comes from visits with no cookies/tracking tags that provide an audit trail of how the visitor ended up on your site.

 So, what gives?